 The CIPD Ireland delivered a presentation at the Gender Pay Gap (GPG) symposium jointly hosted by the Department of Business, Enterprise and Innovation and the Department of Justice on 10 January 2018

-Learn about the role of line management and its relationship to HR and people practices
+Learn about the role of line management and its relationship to an organisation's people practices

 This report conceptualises a construct of purposeful leadership and investigates the impact it has on various employee and organisational outcomes